-Fixed deposit options are good investment instruments if you have a low risk appetite and need guaranteed steady gains.
+Fixed deposit options are good investment instruments if you have a low-risk appetite and need guaranteeing steady gains.
 However, while fixed deposits offer security they might not be ideal in terms of wealth creation.
-Hence other investment options like mutual funds should be explored tas well.
-Mutual funds are very effective if you limited capital to begin investment with since it exposes you to hundreds and thousands of stocks that you don’t have to go out there and buy for yourself.
+Hence other investment options like mutual funds should be explored as well.
+Mutual funds are very effective if you limited capital to begin investing with since it exposes you to hundreds and thousands of stocks that you don’t have to go out there and buy for yourself.
 Your funds are managed by professional fund managers who have experience in predicting market trends and make sure your money is invested in the right way.
 This mitigates the risk that mutual funds come with to a large extent.
-There is less liquidity in the case of fixed deposits till the deposit tenure is over, on the other hand mutual funds over higher liquidity in case the lock in period has been crossed.
-In a positive market you can get returns as high as 2 times as compared to fixed deposits which have fixed income rate for a deposit tenure.
-Hence if quicker wealth creation is your goal and you have a moderate risk taking appetite, investing in mutual funds can prove to be very fruitful.
+There is less liquidity in the case of fixed deposits till the deposit tenure is over, on the other hand, mutual funds over higher liquidity in case the lock-in period has been crossed.
+In a positive market, you can get returns as high as 2 times as compared to fixed deposits which have fixed income rate for a deposit tenure.
+Hence if quicker wealth creation is your goal and you have a moderate risk-taking appetite, investing in mutual funds can prove to be very fruitful.

 Central Bank of India FD: Eligibility Criteria

 The following groups and individuals are eligible to open an FD account with Central Bank of India:-

 - Joint accounts for 2 or more individuals